bhargav794/bhargav794/README.md

 - 🌱 I’m currently learning **[React.js](https://reactjs.org/)**

-- 👻 I'm constantly looking for open source projects to contribute to
+- 👻 I'm constantly looking for **open source** projects to contribute

 - 🤔 I’m looking for help with ...**Understanding and implementing data structures and algorithms.**